Giant oarfish: Description

-This species is the world's longest bony fish, reaching a record length of about 7-8 m, possibly up to 11 m, and a maximum record weight of 272 kg (600 lbs).
+This species is the world's longest bony fish, reaching a record length of about 7-8 m, possibly up to 11 m, and a maximum record weight of 272 kg.
 Older, much longer estimates, such as a believed to be 17 m long, are now considered "very likely inaccurate."
 It is commonly measured to 3 m in total length.

 Few R. glesne larvae have been identified and described in situ.
 These larvae exhibit an elongated body with rays extending from the occipital crest and a long pelvic fin, identical to that of the adult fish.
 Unlike the adult form of the species, the skin of the larvae is almost entirely transparent with intermittent spots of dark coloration along the organism's dorsum and head.
 This dark pigmentation is presumably an adaptation developed for counter-shading when the adult fish is vertical in the water column.
 Additionally, the larvae possess a caudal fin with four fin rays, which is a trait not present in the adult form of the species.
 In some larger juvenile specimens, body coloration similar to that of the adult form was observed.
 Observations of larvae specimen of Regalecus glesne captured off the island coast of Palagruža analyzed the size of these specimens.
 The larvae specimen was measured to be 103.4 mm with a body height of around 7 mm.

 Adults have a pale silver ribbonlike body shape that is laterally compressed and extremely elongated with a dorsal fin along its entire length from between its eyes to the tip of its tail, ranging in color from faint pinkish to a bright red.
 The body often has dark wavy markings resembling spots or stripes.
 There is a black coloration of the membrane between the opercle and the other head bones.
 A series of faint horizontal stripes is evident in some specimens, while absent in others.
 The skin is scaleless, with extensive tuberculation.